mosabua/bc-owner-builder/hpa.md

 - failure to provide is offence under act (penalties and prosecution)
 - also subsequent sellers and pruchasers
 - not same as Real Estate Property Disclosure Notice

+## Obligations for Owner Builders

+One Home Warranty is required for builder built homes:

+- 2 years on finishing and mechanical systems, labour and materials
+- 5 years on building envelope
+- 10 years on structure, structural defects

+Owner build is same

+- when house is sold within first 10 years
+- any action must be within first 10 years
+- personally liable, unless home warranty insurance bought
+- any and all subsequent purchasers
+- some excemptions like natural disasters

+## Enforcement

+- compliance officer, at any reasonable time
+- enter and examine site
+- only enter private residence with consent of occupant
+- ask about workers and permits and such
+- ask for and inspect records, but e.g. not ask about labour and material costs
+- must produce his/her ID card, issues from CEO of LCS
+-